At booth 210 Critical Link will present five embedded imaging demonstrations.

 The sensor is ideal for systems operating at short to medium distances and ranges.
 It features an optimised multi-integration mode, providing excellent performance in low light conditions, together with an electronic global shutter, while still maintaining the accuracy and frame rate performance of existing ToF systems.

-Now a finalist in the Prism Awards 2018 for the category of detectors and sensors, Xenics will be exhibiting the new XLIN-FC detector series.
+Now a finalist in the Prism Awards 2018 for the category of detectors and sensors, Xenics will be at booths 8512 (BiOS) and 1931 (Photonics West), exhibiting the new XLIN-FC detector series

 The XLIN-FC is an InGaAs line array featuring low noise and a 400kHz line rate at 512, 1,024 or 2,048-pixel resolution.
 The detector uses flip-chip hybridisation and operates in low illumination conditions thanks to a highly sensitive read-out integrated circuit.
 Five gain settings allow the user to benefit from optimum performance either in high dynamic range mode, or high sensitivity mode.